Cybersecurity: Investing in Your Firm’s Future

 - Conduct a review of their systems by objective, qualified personnel at least annually, submit quarterly reports regarding completed, ongoing, and planned material changes to their SCI systems to the Commission, and maintain certain books and records.

-Cyber-attacks are so effective because they are constantly evolving; constantly changing and we are always in a reactive mode to protect against the last known incident.
-Simple targeted attacks could include the fact that the names and titles of an Investment Firm’s executives are publicly available along with detailed information via social media sites.
-This creates a vulnerability to allow for a targeted attack by taking advantage of knowledge of the individual’s interests; for example, creating fake emails to entice them to click on malicious links that appear to be tailored to them.
-If attackers know insider information regarding individuals in a firm, they can target those key individuals to gain further information, such as HR or employees with access to the firm’s bank and broker accounts.
-Password reset security questions for key accounts should be unique and not publicly available via social media sites (such as mother’s maiden name, high school or college mascot, town they grew up in, etc).
+Cyber-attacks are so effective because they are constantly evolving; we are always in a reactive mode in seeking to protect against future repeats of the last known incident.
+Simple targeted attacks could include the fact that the names and titles of an Investment Firm’s executives are publicly available, along with other detailed information, via social media sites.
+This creates a vulnerability allowing for a targeted attack by taking advantage of knowledge of the individual’s interests; for example, creating fake emails to entice them to click on malicious links that appear to be tailored to them.
+If attackers have insider information regarding specific individuals in a firm, they can target those key individuals to gain further information; human resources or employees with access to the firm’s bank and broker accounts, for example.
+Password reset security questions for key accounts should be unique (not common questions such as mother’s maiden name, high school or college mascot, town they grew up in, or others) and not publicly available via social media sites.
 Whenever possible, security questions should be written by the account owner if such option is available.
 Employee education and awareness is crucial in the fight against cybersecurity.

-Unfortunately with the use of any technology, unavoidable risks are encountered.
-The possibility exists that unauthorized users could access sensitive information through public access points and utilize that information in an inappropriate manner.
-This could result in additional risk to cybersecurity attacks, possible state and federal violations and a damaged reputation.
+Unfortunately the use of any technology entails certain unavoidable risks.
+The possibility exists that unauthorized users could obtain sensitive information through public access points and utilize that information in an inappropriate manner.
+This can result in additional risks including cybersecurity attacks, possible state and federal violations and reputational damage.
 Every network is vulnerable to some form of attack.
-However it is not enough to simply confirm that technical vulnerabilities exists and implement countermeasures; it is critical to repeatedly verify that the countermeasures are in place and working properly throughout the secured network.
+However it is not enough to simply confirm that technical vulnerabilities exist and implement countermeasures; it is critical to repeatedly verify that the countermeasures are in place and working properly throughout the secured network.
 Information security is constantly evolving as new technologies are introduced and networks become more complex.
-Organizations need continuous measures in place to counteract the increasing risks of hacking, cybercrime, corporate espionage, malicious destruction, and to comply with mandated regulations.
+Organizations must have continuous measures in place to counteract the increasing risks of hacking, cybercrime, corporate espionage and malicious destruction, as well as to comply with mandated regulations.

-If you need guidance assessing your firm’s vulnerability to cyber-attacks and implementing a stronger and more effective Information Security Policy, contact a Marcum Technology Assurance Service professional.
+For guidance in assessing your firm’s vulnerability to cyber-attack and implementing a stronger and more effective Information Security Policy, contact a Marcum Technology Assurance Service professional.